johnsonbs5/bamazon/README.md

-If this activity took you between 8-10 hours, then you've put enough time into this assignment.
-Feel free to stop here -- unless you want to take on the next challenge.

 Challenge #2: Manager View (Next Level)

-Create a new Node application called bamazonManager.js.
+Created a new Node application called bamazonManager.js.
 Running this application will:

-List a set of menu options:
+Lists a set of menu options:
 View Products for Sale
 View Low Inventory
 Add to Inventory